Santa Barbara's Principal Performing Arts Venue

 The Tragic History of The Arlington Hotels

 The place where today’s Arlington Theater currently stands was originally the site of the luxury Arlington Hotel.
 The lavish 90-room hotel, located downtown on State Street, was the centerpiece of Santa Barbara’s elite in the 1870s.
-During its heyday, the property, located between Sola Street and Victoria Street, played host to presidents, kings, and queens.
+During its heyday, the property, situated between Sola Street and Victoria Street, played host to presidents, kings, and queens.